beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **SYNOPSIS**

-A hardware USB keylogger and Bad-USB device for $8 using the Pi Pico &amp; Pi Pico-W!
+A hardware USB keylogger and Bad-USB device for $8 using the Pi Pico, Pi Pico W, Pi Pico 2, &amp; Pi Pico 2 W!

 **FEATURES**
 - Flash, plug and play